swiftcoder2020/bsl-fingerspelling-js-game/README.md

 barriers or assisting them in their difficulties.

-Also research was undertaken to establish if such a game exists which will form the basis of this project and it was with luck that one has been developed through a separate website.
+Also research was undertaken to establish if such a game exists which will form the basis of this project and it was with luck that one has been developed through a resourceful website.

 To summarise the website project's goals: